Application

 Custom domains

-If you prefer to assign your own domain to the application, have a look at the Domain section to know more.
+If you prefer to assign your own domain to the application, you can customize it from the "Domain" section within the application settings.

 Connecting to a database